 FILING A BIKE ACCIDENT CLAIM

 Determining who is at fault after a bike accident can be difficult.
 A knowledgeable bike accident lawyer can help you determine if the driver was negligent or reckless behind the wheel, and if the cyclist contributed in any way to their injuries.

-Bicyclists in Florida are allowed to ride on sidewalks, so long as it is not in a business district or on sidewalks with signs that prohibit riding on the sidewalk.
+Bicyclists in South Florida are allowed to ride on sidewalks, so long as it is not in a business district or on sidewalks with signs that prohibit riding on the sidewalk.
 Under Florida law, bicycles are treated just like other drivers, which means they must follow the same traffic rules as all drivers.
 Additionally, when passing a cyclist, drivers must provide a 3-foot buffer zone.

 Even if you contributed to your injuries, you may still be entitled to compensation from the driver.
 To hold the driver responsible for your injuries, you will need to take legal action with a trustworthy personal injury lawyer on your side.
 South Florida bicycle accident attorney Justin Weinstein can help build a strong claim in your favor so that you can obtain the compensation you deserve.